Meteor (missile): Development

 On 5 September 2006 the third and final ALD firing was successfully conducted.
 The launch conditions were the same as the first two firings but the missile flew a different flight profile.

 The UK NAO Major Projects Report 2006 reported a 12-month delay in the Meteor programme, pushing the expected in service date back to August 2013.
 The Chief of Defence Procurement was reported as saying that this was nothing to do with the missile itself, "Meteor is actually going very well." and the lack of Eurofighter aircraft for the integration work was the main reason for the slip.
 The Minister of Defence Procurement, Lord Drayson, said "I regard this as a Eurofighter Gmbh problem."
 It was reported that this delay could lead to the RAF operating AMRAAM to a point where stocks of airworthy missiles become low.

 On 28 April 2015, French Ministry Of Defense, Dassault Aviation and MBDA proceeded with the first guided launch of a Meteor from the Dassault Rafale against an aerial target.
 The test, performed by a Rafale flying from the DGA Essais en Vol site at Cazaux, was successfully completed in a zone of the DGA Essais de Missiles site of Biscarrosse.

 On 21 April 2017, the UK government signed a £41 million contract with MBDA to integrate Meteor on Royal Air Force Eurofighter Typhoons and the F-35B Lightning IIs.
 On 10 December 2018, RAF Typhoons flew their first active mission with Meteor missiles.

 On 2 July 2018, MBDA opened a new facility in Bolton, England to carry out final assembly for all six European partner nations.

-On 30 August 2022, Saab announced its first firing of the MBDA Meteor with an Gripen E, at an altitude of 16,500 ft over the Vidsel Test Range in northern Sweden “in late May/early June”.
+On 30 August 2022, Saab announced its first firing of the MBDA Meteor with an Gripen E, at an altitude of 16,500 ft (5,029 m) over the Vidsel Test Range in northern Sweden “in late May/early June”.

 In February 2025, it was announced that the Meteor successfully completed its first flight test on the F-35B, the test was conducted out of Naval Air Station Patuxent River.
 The test used an inert version of the missile to collect environmental data as part of the testing program.

+On 27 November 2025, the Brazilian Air Force announced its first firing of the MBDA Meteor with an Gripen E, as part of the exercise EXTEC BVR-X (Beyond Visual Range Technical Exercise) over the Natal AFB, located in the Northeast Region of Brazil.
+The exercise included the participation of four Saab Gripen F-39Es belonging to the 1st Air Defense Group based at Anápolis AFB.